 Yorkies have some pretty distinct features compared to other dog breeds so it can make one wonder, where do Yorkies come from?
 The short answer is Yorkshire but their history is more complicated than that.
-These dogs are clever, cuddly and perfect for someone that has allergies to dander.
-The dog breed does originate in Northern England and you can trace the breed back to the early 1700’s.
-Initially they were ratters, bred to catch and kill rats in the textile mills in and around Yorkshire.
+These dogs are clever, cuddly, and perfect for someone that has allergies to dander.
+The dog breed does originate in Northern England and you can trace the breed back to the early 1700s.
+Initially, they were ratters, bred to catch and kill rats in the textile mills in and around Yorkshire.

 Yorkie the Hunter

 Yes, it is hard to believe that these adorable little pups were actually hunters.
-Migrant workers that travelled south from Scotland to Yorkshire to find work in the mills brought with them several breeds of small terriers as hunters and companions.
-While there are no existing breeding records on how the Yorkie came about, they are similar to Skye, Paisley and Clydesdale Terriers, indicating common ancestry.
+Migrant workers that traveled south from Scotland to Yorkshire to find work in the mills brought with them several breeds of small terriers as hunters and companions.
+While there are no existing breeding records on how the Yorkie came about, they are similar to Skye, Paisley, and Clydesdale Terriers, indicating common ancestry.
 Your cute little Yorkie didn’t just go after rats, they used to be sent after badgers and foxes too.
-The Yorkie, despite its size is pretty fearless and isn’t afraid of animals bigger than them.
+The Yorkie, despite its size, is pretty fearless and isn’t afraid of animals bigger than them.

 Becoming a Pet